Below I've gathered suggestions from readers of how they use Dropbox to organize parts of their life.

-Basically, this is file hosting service that offers cloud storage for various documents and other files you might have.
+Basically this is file hosting service that offers cloud storage for various documents and other files you might have.

 The cool thing about it is that it can be used to synchronize files among many different computers and mobile devices, meaning that you can access your files not only at one computer, but all of them where the program is downloaded.

-Practically, this can be helpful for sharing files amongst your friends and family, or for accessing files remotely when you're out and need to look at some piece of information even if your main computer is sitting at home.
+Practically, this program can also be helpful for sharing files amongst your friends and family, or for accessing files remotely when you're out and need to look at some piece of information even if your main computer is sitting at home.

 Dropbox is free for the first 2GB of space, and after that you have the possibility to upgrade your account and pay either a monthly or yearly subscription fee for more space.

 It works on both Android and Apple devices, as well as on both Macs and Windows.

 Below I've added a couple of ideas from readers of how to use this app and program for organizing your home and life.

 Dropbox comes in both a free and premium version, and if you decide to store a lot of photos or other documents with it you'll need the premium version to give you enough storage space.

 You can always upgrade later though, so if you're on the fence give it a try with the free version to see if it helps you get and stay organized before you commit to the premium version.